Algeria country profile

 Algeria, a gateway between Africa and Europe, has been battered by violence over the past half-century.

-More than a million Algerians were killed in the fight for independence from France in 1962, and the country has emerged relatively recently from a brutal internal conflict that followed the scrapped elections which Islamists appeared certain to win were cancelled in 1992; a low-level Islamist insurgency still affects Algeria.
+More than a million Algerians were killed in the fight for independence from France in 1962, and the country is emerging from a brutal internal conflict caused when elections that Islamists appeared certain to win were cancelled in 1992; a low-level Islamist insurgency still affects Algeria.